 Initiated by the HCNSW in 1997, History Week is a fantastic opportunity for member organisations, large and small, throughout NSW to engage and educate the community about the vitality, diversity and meaning of History and its practice.

-Please refer to the History Week Report on the right-hand side of this page for details of this series of events and their outcomes.
+Please refer to the Annual Report on the right-hand side of this page for details of this series of events and their outcomes.

 What happens in History Week?

 Members apply through the HCNSW to host History events relating to the annual theme.
 Previous events have included talks and lectures, behind the scenes tours and heritage trails, exhibitions and radio features, film festivals, open historic houses and gardens, book sales and launches.

 In 2023, History Week will be launched on Friday 1 September during the NSW Premier’s History Awards, an event run in partnership with the State Library of NSW.
 A further feature event of History Week is the Annual History Lecture and Awards planned during or outside History Week.
 Overall, there will be close to 80 – 100 events being staged throughout NSW in History Week 2023.